 The School of Electrical and Computer Engineering offers two graduate degrees: Master of Science and Doctor of Philosophy.
-Students interested in a Master of Electrical Engineering degree program should contact the department head.

 The Master of Science degree is designed for students interested in careers in industry and government service that emphasize advanced design, development, and research methods for high technology.
 This degree incorporates additional advanced course work and on-campus creative activities.